kinspire/kinspire-portal/DESIGN.md

 # Database design

-All fields should be snake-case.
+All fields should be camelCase.

 Database | Details
 --- | ---